ibm-cloud-docs/api-handbook/design/types.md

 system to ensure uniqueness.

 It is not required that all models have identifier values.
-However, a model which has an identifier value MUST include it in a field named `id`.
-Fields other than the `id` field MAY have the identifier type, but such fields MUST refer to other resources.
+However, a model which has an identifier value MUST include it in a self-referential field named `id`.
+Fields other than `id` MAY have the identifier type, but such fields MUST refer to other resources.

-Fields of the identifier type MUST NOT be nullable, optional, or mutable.

 ### Response format
 {: #identifier-return-format}